 Under International Financial Reporting Standards ("IFRSs") an effective yield adjustment is made on interest receivable and interest payable, reflecting the discount at which the mortgages and Notes were originally issued.
-The net difference passed through the Statement of Comprehensive Income for the year ended 31 December 2010 was £3,013 loss (31 December 2009 £3,013 loss).
+The net difference passed through the income statement for the year ended 31 December 2011 was a £3,013 loss (31 December 2010 £3,013 loss).

-Standard and Poor's, the Rating Agency rating the Notes, has issued updated criteria for counterparties to a structured finance transaction.
-The potential impact of these changes to the Programme Documentation and, therefore, the Company is currently being assessed.
+Standard and Poor's, the Rating Agency rating the Notes, has issued updated criteria for counterparties to a structured finance transaction and following an assessment of the Company, the Notes in issue were downgraded from a rating of AAA to A. However, due to the nature of the business the directors do not consider that this change to the rating of the Notes will have any significant impact on the Company.